fplab/ui-for-pl/src/notation.rst

 ---------
 An unparser is a function that takes a structure as input and produces a string representation which, if parsed, will produce the original structure (or in some cases one merely equivalent to it, for some suitable notion of equivalence).

-It is often the case that there are multiple valid string representations of a structure, e.g. because whitespace might be ignored.
+It is often the case that there are multiple valid string representations of a structure.
 Different unparsers are therefore free to make different choices within this space.

-Some unparsers are pretty printers: they will choose a "pretty" string representation, e.g. one that follows secondary notational conventions about the use of whitespace.
+For example, pretty printers will choose a "pretty" string representation, e.g. one that follows secondary notational conventions about the use of whitespace.

 .. container:: bib-item